navneetdesai/Chess/README.md

   ```

 ### Suggest improvements
-Feel free to open a PR or suggest improvements / modifications / increments
+Feel free to open a PR / Issue or suggest improvements / modifications / increments